vivekpandey1222/Documentation/nagios.md

  **install**: This tells the magic tool that you want to install a new program on your computer.

+**software-properties-common**:It provides common tools for managing software repositories.

+**uidmap**: It likely provides functionality related to user ID mapping.

 **Adding repository**
 ```
 sudo sh -c "echo 'deb http://download.opensuse.org/repositories/devel:/kubic:/libcontainers:/stable/xUbuntu_20.04/ /' > /etc/apt/sources.list.d/devel:kubic:libcontainers:stable.list"